George-LabX/raspicluster/Tutorial/2remote_setup.md

 sudo systemctl start isc-dhcp-server sudo systemctl start bind9
 ```
 Now, restart the AWOW remote to enact all the changes and connect to the switchboard.
-Plug in an RPi that has been built and the SD card flashed with the OS system you wish to use, wait about 30-60secs for the RPi to boot, then type:
+Plug in an RPi that has been built and the SD card flashed with the OS system you wish to use, wait about 30-60secs for the RPi to boot where the red light indicates power and green light indicates OS, then type:
 ```bash
 dhcp-lease-list
 ```